newren/git-filter-repo/INSTALL.md

 shorten commands by replacing `python3 git-filter-repo` with `git filter-repo`; the manual assumes this but you can use the longer form.

-If for some reason downloading a single file is too much of an installation hassle for you, or you really want some kind of "official installation", the other sections may have useful tips.

 Optionally, if you also want to use some of the contrib scripts, then you need to make sure you have a `git_filter_repo.py` file which is either a link to or copy of `git-filter-repo`, and you need to place that git_filter_repo.py file in $PYTHONPATH.

+If you prefer an "official" installation over the manual installation explained above, the other sections may have useful tips.

 # Installation via Package Manager